What is Personal Injury Protection (PIP)?

 What types of cases do you handle?

 I specialize in personal injury cases in Oregon and Washington.
 My main office is in Lake Oswego, but I travel throughout Oregon and Washington to take on certain cases.
+I also have an office location in Bend, Oregon.
 Typical cases I handle include:

 -Drunk driving victims